AllezWiggo/sysinfo/README.md

 ### TEST_ENV
 It can be any of the values below.

-AWS - The utility will get instance type using ec3 url.
+AWS - The utility will get instance type using ec2 metadata url.

 Local - Will set instance type as n/a.